PHD Honorary Scholarship

 - PHD Honorary Scholarship

-Grace Lee Boggs Honorary Scholarship for a Doctoral Student
+Grace Lee Boggs Honorary Scholarship

 “We urgently need to bring to our communities the limitless capacity to love, serve, and create for and with each other.” – Grace Lee Boggs, The Next American Revolution: Sustainable Activism for the Twenty-First Century